Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

 We take the stores to be initially full.
 However, in all our examples, stores fill rapidly regardless of their initial energy levels, and these levels are in general independent of their initial values by the end of the first year of the 37-year period considered.

 \begin{example} \emph{Single long (hydrogen) store with efficiency 0.4.} We first consider the management of the residual energy process by a single store, optimally dimensioned with respect to cost.
-If a single store is to be used, then, of the technologies considered here and on the basis of the present, \emph{as yet very uncertain}, costs, a hydrogen store is the only economic possibility---see also~\cite{RoulstoneCosgrove2022,RoyalSociety2022}
+If a single store is to be used, then, of the technologies considered here and on the basis of the present, \emph{as yet very uncertain}, costs, a hydrogen store is the only economic possibility---see also~\cite{RoulstoneCosgrove2022,RoyalSociety2023}.

 The unserved energy is clearly a decreasing function of each of the store capacity~$E$, the maximum input power~$Q$ and the maximum output power~$P$.
 For any given value of~$P$, we may thus easily minimise the overall cost over $(E, Q)$.
-It then turns out---unsurprisingly given the stringent reliability standard---that the overall cost is here minimised by taking $P$ to be the minimum possible value (115.9 GW or 116.6 GW at 30\% or 25\% generation overcapacity) such that the given reliability standard of 24 GWh per year is satisfied.
-Table~\ref{tab:sl} shows the optimal storage dimensions and associated costs for both the levels of generation overcapacity considered in these examples.

-These store capacities are larger than those suggested by Figure~\ref{fig:st.size}, where the maximum store input powers $Q$ were unconstrained: on the basis of the present costs, it is in each case more economic to reduce $Q$ at the expense of allowing the store capacity~$E$ to increase.
+It then turns out---unsurprisingly given the stringent reliability standard---that the overall cost is here minimised by taking $P$ to be the minimum possible value (115.9 GW at the assumed 30\% generation overcapacity) such that the given reliability standard of 24 GWh unserved energy per year is satisfied.
+Table~\ref{tab:sl} shows the optimal storage dimensions and associated costs.
+This store capacity is larger than that suggested by Figure~\ref{fig:st.size}, where the maximum store input power $Q$ was unconstrained: on the basis of the present costs, it is more economic to reduce $Q$ at the expense of allowing the store capacity~$E$ to increase.

-The total cost of storage required to manage 25\% generation overcapacity is \$42.8 bn greater than the corresponding cost at 30\% overcapacity---making the 30\% level of overcapacity more economic on the basis of the storage and generation costs discussed above.
+At a lower level of 25\% generation overcapacity (and at the same reliability standard) the total cost of hydrogen storage as above is \$257.5 bn.
+This is \$42.8 bn greater than that 30\% overcapacity, making the 30\% level of overcapacity more economic on the basis of the storage and generation costs given by~\cite{RoulstoneCosgrove2022}.

-Figure~\ref{fig:sl.eu} plots cumulative unserved energy against time for each of the two levels of generation overcapacity.
-These two processes are here essentially identical.
-In each case, the store never completely empties and so unserved energy occurs only at those times at which the output power $P$ of the store is insufficient to serve demand.
+For 30\% generation overcapacity, Figure~\ref{fig:sl.eu} plots cumulative unserved energy against time.
+The store never completely empties and so unserved energy occurs only at those times at which the output power $P$ of the store is insufficient to serve demand.